Skip to Content

 Gorgeous view of Juhamnu Pavilion with Eosumun Gate

-One of the first attractions you will see inside Seoul’s Secret Garden is Juhamnu Pavilion.
-This gorgeous two story pavilion served as a library on the first floor and reading room on the second floor.
+One of the first buildings you’ll see inside Seoul’s Secret Garden is Juhamnu Pavilion.
+The gorgeous two story pavilion served as a library on the first floor and reading room on the second floor.
+Juhamnu Pavilion was constructed in 1776 during the reign of King Jeongjo.

 Buyongji is a rectangular pond with a small island in the middle located directly across from the large pavilion.
-This is an incredibly peaceful spot inside the garden and easily one of our favorites.
+It’s an incredibly peaceful spot inside the garden and one of our favorites.
+During our guided tour, we were given a short time to explore this area.
+Visitors can not go inside Juhamnu Pavilion, but they can walk up to Eosumun Gate.

 Photography Tip: Juhamnu Pavilion is an extremely popular photo spot to see the beautiful fall foliage.